 Common Issues in M&A Arbitration Cases in Korea

-The most commonly arbitrated issues in M&A dealings involve misrepresentations and breach of warranties.
+The most commonly arbitrated issues in M&A matters involve misrepresentations and breach of warranties.
 Seeing as most of the representations and warranties in M&A deals are provided by the seller, the majority of cases that make it to arbitration are brought by the buyers.
-Though misrepresentation and breach of warranty are two of the most frequently seen issues at M&A arbitration, claims for breach of covenant are also commonplace especially in scenarios whereby the buyer is in the same industry as the seller.
+Misrepresentation and breach of warranty are two of the most frequently seen issues in M&A arbitration, claims for breach of covenant are also commonplace especially in scenarios whereby the buyer is in the same industry as the seller.

 Remedies and Damages in M&A Arbitration Cases in Korea

 When it comes to remedies for a breach of contract in M&A disputes, claimants in Korea are allowed to seek specific performance of an action, for example transferring of shares or assets as was required by the contract.
 However, in most cases the claimant decides to instead seek monetary damages over specific performance.